Mason Online

 The BA in Criminology, Law and Society (CLS) offers a broad perspective and specialized knowledge on the justice system and social, human, and moral problems raised in the justice field.
 Core courses in the major provide the foundation for this understanding.
 Your choice of a concentration helps you tailor your degree to your particular interests and career goals.

-Master of Public Health (MPH)
+Public Health (MPH)

 Program Description